Consumer Medicine Information

 Take BELSOMRA exactly as your doctor tells you.

-For dosage in non-elderly adults (younger than 65 years) and elderly adults (65 years or older ):
+For dosage in non-elderly adults (younger than 65 years) and elderly adults (65 years

 The recommended dose for non-elderly adults (younger than 65 years) is one 20 mg tablet.